jaykdoe/infranodus/README.md

 =================

-### MIT License
+### GPL License

-This open source, free software is available under MIT license.
+This open source, free software is available under the GPL license.
+You can make modifications to this code and binaries based on it, but only on the condition that you provide access to those modifications on the same license.
 It is provided as is, with no guarantees and no liabilities.
 You can re-use it as long as you keep this notice inside the code